comp-comb/MAFIA-MD/README.md

 # MAFIA-MD: Molecular Arrangements and Fringe Identification and Analysis from Molecular Dynamics
-To Find out the number of aromatic rings from molecular dynamics simulation.
+To Find out the number of cyclic rings from molecular dynamics simulation.

 # Directory structure
   a) parent directory